ashwwwin/furi/README.md

 You can use Furikake with any MCP client such as Cursor via the MCP Aggregator.

 Furi collects tools from all running MCPs and exposes them through a single server.
 It is an SSE endpoint that your app or mcp client can subscribe to.
+Furi collects tools from all running MCPs and exposes them through an SSE endpoint that your app or mcp client can subscribe to.

 To start the aggregator server: